• Skip to primary navigation

 Second, the department provides financial information within the company.
 Such information may be needed by other departments to operate effectively and efficiently.

-The finance function does not only provide and monitor what happens internally, such as budget and cost realization.
-But, the department also monitors external changes and analyzes their impact on business finances.
+The finance function provides and monitors internal processes, such as budget and cost realization.
+The department also monitors external changes and analyzes their impact on business finances.
 For example, the finance team evaluates securities investments when the central bank raises interest rates.
 Thus, cash is invested in the right instruments to meet liquidity while maximizing returns, reducing the opportunity cost of idle funds.

 The accounting and finance department plays a vital role in a company.
 Their roles include: